Power moments of Kloosterman sums: Introduction

-The material is organized as follow.
-In Sections $2$ and $3$, we summarize the sharp explicit estimates for power moments for Kloosterman sums of prime modulus ($r=1$).
-Sharp estimates in this case can be derived using the work of Katz \cite{Katz}, and Fu-Wan \cite{FuWan05}\cite{FuWan10} on L-functions for symmetric powers of the Kloosterman sheaf, which in turn depends on Deligne's fundamental theorem on the Weil conjectures.
-In Section 4, we relate the power moment of Kloosterman sums for prime-power modulus ($q=p^r$) to the number of solutions of a toric hypersurface over $(\mathbb{Z}/p^r\mathbb{Z})^*$.
+The material is organized as follows.
+In Section $2$, we relate the power moment of Kloosterman sums for prime-power modulus ($q=p^r$) to the number of solutions of a certain equation over $(\mathbb{Z}/p^r\mathbb{Z})^*$.
 The latter can be naturally studied in the framework of Igusa's zeta functions.
-When $n$ is odd, the toric hypersurface is fortunately non-singular in characteristic zero (although it may be singular when reduced modulo $p^r$).
+When $n$ is odd, the associated hypersurface is fortunately non-singular in characteristic zero (although it may be singular when reduced modulo $p^r$).
 In this case a generalized Hensel lemma can be used to show that the sequence $S_n(p^r)$ ($r=1, 2, \cdots$) stabilizes to zero when $r$ is larger than an explicit constant depending on $p$ and $n$.
 To obtain the optimal condition in the theorem, we have to work a little harder and resort to a more delicate analysis.
-When $n$ is even, the toric hypersurface is unfortunately singular in characteristic zero and the problem becomes significantly deeper.
-We have to use an elaborate calculation of the Igusa zeta function via an explicit embedded resolution of singularities of the toric hypersurface.
-To our pleasant surprise, the final results turn out to be quite nice and we also get a simple explicit formula for $S_n(p^r)$ when $r$ is suitably large.
-The details are worked out in the last three sections.
+When $n$ is even, the hypersurface is unfortunately singular in characteristic zero and the problem becomes significantly deeper.
+We have to use an elaborate calculation of the Igusa zeta function via an explicit embedded resolution of singularities of the hypersurface.
+In Section 3, we establish the link with the Igusa zeta function.
+In Section $4$, we work out the detailed calculation in the case $p$ is odd.
+In Section $5$, we deal with the case $p=2$.
+To our pleasant surprise, the final results turn out to be quite nice and we always get a simple explicit formula for $S_n(p^r)$ when $r$ is suitably large.